Ashwing101/ServerlessCrudAPI-Project/README.md

 ---

 🚀 **CI/CD & Deployment**
-Multi-stage deployments: dev and prod
+- Multi-stage deployments: `dev` and `prod`
-GitHub Actions triggers deployment on push
+- GitHub Actions triggers deployment on push to relevant branches
-All infrastructure defined in serverless.yml
+- All infrastructure is defined using `serverless.yml`

 ---

 ## 📸 Screenshots